 But it wasn’t just for those unique kind of people; it was for everyone for whom the Spirit of God dwelled, because Jesus said in Acts 1:8, “After you receive the Holy Spirit, you shall be witnesses unto Me” – where?
 In the church?
 In the foyer?
 In the lobby?
 No – “in Jerusalem, Judea, Samaria, and” – what? – “the uttermost part of the earth.”
 The church is the starting point for world evangelization.
 I love being the president of a college.
 I love it because I love you and I just love seeing God change your lives.
 It’s just an unending joy.
 And I love the thrill and the excitement and the adventure of seeing God build this college.
 And I love doing radio ministry, because I love to teach.
 And I love to write books, because I love to just put truth down and spread it.
 But if I lost every bit of that, I would be completely fulfilled in the love of the church, pouring my life into that glorious institution.

 Young people, I hope you catch my passion for the church and I hope you love the church.
 Jesus loved it enough to give His blood for it.
 Let’s bow in prayer.

 Father, thank You for the church.
 Thank You for making us a part of it.
 There’s no such thing as a Christian who’s not in the church.
-There’s just some Christians who don’t seem to understand how precious it is to you.
-Make us men and women of the church who love it in all its imperfections, all its weaknesses.
-The church isn’t a perfect place, we know that.
+There are just some Christians who don’t seem to understand how precious it is to You.
+Make us men and women of the church, who love it in all its imperfections, all its weaknesses.
+The church isn’t a perfect place.
+We know that.
 But it sure is a hospital for people who know they’re sick and know who the Healer is.
 Thank You for making us a part.
-In Jesus’ name, amen.
+In Jesus’ name.
+Amen.

 This article is also available and sold as a booklet.